mistial-dev/FaceOFFx/README.md

 ### Special Thanks

 - **FaceONNX** - This project is derived from FaceONNX, which provides the foundational facial processing capabilities and model infrastructure
 - The **68-point facial landmark** annotation scheme was originally developed by the iBUG group at Imperial College London
 - **PIV Standards Community** for comprehensive compliance guidance

----

----

-*Built with care for secure identity verification*
+### Quote

-*"Face... off...
-No more drugs for that man!"* - [Watch Scene](https://www.youtube.com/watch?v=3bdv8MjwzxA)
+> "Face... off...
+No more drugs for that man!" - [Watch Scene](https://www.youtube.com/watch?v=3bdv8MjwzxA)